cody-malcolm/odin_rps/README.md

 ## Project Overview

 This is ordinarily a two-part project, first without a UI and later with a UI added.
-I alread did this project [once before](https://github.com/codyMalcolm/rock_paper_scissors), but when reviewing my previous solution I saw enough areas to improve on to redo the project.
+I already did this project [once before](https://github.com/codyMalcolm/rock_paper_scissors), but when reviewing my previous solution I saw enough areas to improve on to redo the project.
 However, I'm going to go straight to the UI version, and will modify the specifications accordingly.

 #### Specifications